Ralph Winter (producer)

 Ralph Frederick Winter (born April 24, 1952) is an American film producer who has helped to produce blockbuster movies such as the X-Men, Fantastic Four and Star Trek series as well as I, Robot and Planet of the Apes.
-His films have grossed collectively over $2 billion (USD).

 Winter is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.

 He has helped along such film schools as the Veracity Project, Biola University, and lectured at Regent College, Vancouver.

 Early life and career

 Winter was born in Glendale, California, the son of Effie Audrey (Crawford) and Charles Frederick Winter.
-He attended the University of California, Berkeley, where he studied History.
+He attended the University of California, Berkeley, where he studied history.
 His first experience in production was producing training videos for Broadway Department Stores.
 In 1978, Winter started working in the film business for Paramount Pictures television, where he worked on Happy Days, Laverne & Shirley, and Mork and Mindy.
 Following his experiences in television he started working alongside Harve Bennett on the Star Trek films.
 He was an associate producer on Star Trek III: The Search for Spock, executive producer on Star Trek IV: The Voyage Home and Star Trek V: The Final Frontier, and producer on Star Trek VI: The Undiscovered Country.